Jake Chelios: International play

 Due to his stint in China, Chelios was called up to represent the China men's national ice hockey team for the 2022 Winter Olympics, under the name Jieke Kailiaosi.
 He became a Chinese citizen in order to be eligible to represent the nation at the Olympics.
-While confirming that he kept his American citizenship, Chelios denied answering whether he naturalized as a Chinese citizen.
+While confirming that he kept his American citizenship, Chelios refused to answer whether he was a naturalized Chinese citizen.
 While the Olympic Charter stipulates that any athlete competing in the Games must be a national of the country of the NOC which is entering such competitor, the IOC Executive Board has the authority to make certain exceptions of a "general or individual nature", though it is unclear whether this was the case.

 Personal

 Chelios is the son of NHL Hall of Famer Chris Chelios.
-Chelios has an older brother, Dean, and two younger sisters, Tara and Caley.
+Chelios has an older brother, Dean, and two younger sisters, Tara and Caley Chelios.